Tashkent State University of Law: The Information Resource Center

 The library is a special structure of the higher educational institution, which covers all areas of activity: educational, scientific and spiritual-enlightenment, actively participates in ensuring the development of the educational, scientific and cultural process of the university.

 The formation and development of the Information Resource Center of the Tashkent State University of Law (IRC TSUL) is inextricably linked with the formation and development of legal education in Uzbekistan.

 Today, the library is the most important part in the academic system of scientific legal researches, which has a rich collection of literature, numbering about three hundred thousand copies of native and foreign literature and periodicals.

-The IRC has a rich and unique collection of about 3,000 copies of the book, this is the work of Professor Ivan Neumann, "The initial foundations of criminal law" of 1814, the Commentary of Muslim Law of 1893, "Al Khidoya fi Sharh Bidoya al Mubtadi" or abbreviated:: "Kitab al Hidoya" by the famous thinker, scientist, philosopher, theologian, Islamic lawyer-fiqih, who received the title Sheikh-ul-Islam Burhanuddin Abul-Hasan Ali Ibn Abu Bakr al-Marghinani ar-Roshidoniy, better known as Burhanuddin al-Marghinani (Burkhoniddin al-Margiloniy; September 23, 1123, Rishton - October 29, 1197, Samarkand) and more than 100 volumes of the Codes of the Russian Empire.

-Since 2019, the Information Resource Center has been a member of the International Association of University Libraries in Germany, Düsseldorf.
+The IRC has a rich and unique collection of about 3,000 copies of the book, this is the work of Professor Ivan Neumann, "The initial foundations of criminal law" of 1814, the Commentary of Muslim Law of 1893, "Al Khidoya fi Sharh Bidoya al Mubtadi" or abbreviated: "Kitab al Hidoya" by the famous thinker, scientist, philosopher, theologian, Islamic lawyer-fiqih, who received the title Sheikh-ul-Islam Burhanuddin Abul-Hasan Ali Ibn Abu Bakr al-Marghinani ar-Roshidoniy, better known as Burhanuddin al-Marghinani (Burkhoniddin al-Margiloniy; September 23, 1123, Rishton - October 29, 1197, Samarkand) and more than 100 volumes of the Codes of the Russian Empire.
+Since 2019, the Information Resource Center has been a member of the International Association of University Libraries in Düsseldorf, Germany.